RishikeshMagar/ManufacturingNet/docs/source/shallow_learning_methods/logistic_regression.rst

 Methods
 =======

 - **run()**: Prompts the user for the model parameters and trains a logistic regression model using attributes and labels.
 If successful, the above instance data is updated, and the model metrics are displayed.
+If the model is being used for binary classification, the ROC curve will be graphed and displayed.
 - **predict(dataset_X=None)**: Uses the logistic regression model to classify the observations in dataset_X.
 If successful, the classifications are displayed and returned. predict() can only be called after run() has successfully trained the model.

 Accessor Methods